-- If using 1361X10 transformer and powerline carrier devices, use the SA4120XM-1 cable (part of 4120TR Trigger Cable).
-See Wiring the AC Transformer section for transformer connections. - If only using the on-board triggers, you can use a 4-wire cable (N4632-4, supplied with the control) as shown below.
+- If using 1361X10 transformer and powerline carrier devices, use the SA4120XM-1 cable.
+See Wiring the AC Transformer section for transformer connections. - If only using the on-board triggers, you can use a 4-wire cable (N4632-4, supplied with the control) cable as shown below.